Mint-System/Odoo-Apps-Account-Invoicing/account_move_line_position/tests/TEST_INSTRUCTIONS.rst

 - Open Purchase > Orders > Purchase Orders and create a new order for Azure Interior
 - Add 2-3 different product lines, under Action press Set Position Numbers and enable the field in the product list to see them
 - Confirm the order and delivery of products
-- Create an invoice, the position numbers of product lines is same as in the Purcahse Order
+- Create an invoice, the position numbers of product lines is same as in the Purchase Order